vicenteneto/flask-ci/README.rst

 3rd Party Stuff
 ===============

-Flask-CI is built with the help of `FLask-Script <https://flask-script.readthedocs.org/en/latest/>`_.
+Flask-CI is built with the help of `Flask-Script <https://flask-script.readthedocs.org/en/latest/>`_.